 DR. SCRIPT COVERAGE...HAS A PLAN...AS EASY AS 1...2...3...4...5

 You write-and-revise A Script for weeks and months.
 Years?
-One day, you deem It ripe for harvest.
-Maybe so--but you'd be wise to get fresh eyes on it.
-Perhaps not those of friends or family; maybe they can't or won't offer you what is most needed: Concise Honest Expert Constructive Criticism.
-Such as (and many variations):
+At last, you deem It ripe for harvest.
+Maybe so--but you'd be wise to get fresh eyes to offer a vital service: Concise Honest Expert Constructive Kudos, acronym CHECK.
+Perhaps one of these:

-- Needs A Distinctive or More Original Premise
+- Needs A More Distinctive or A More Clearly Stated Premise

 - For Stronger Execution, Get Out of Your Own Way.